-- Screening: There are two rounds of screening of the candidate done over a thirty-minute informal phone call.
-The objective of the call is to brief the candidate about the hiring process.
+- Technical Screening: There are two rounds of screening done over a thirty-minute informal phone call.
+The objective of the call is to brief you about the hiring process.
 The first call is from the internal recruiter, followed by the team lead for the division that you applied to.
 They can also discuss your experience, academic achievements, and your interests.

-- FaceTime interviews: There can be up to five rounds of FaceTime interviews that test your behavioral and technical skills.
+- FaceTime/Video interviews: There can be up to five rounds of FaceTime interviews that test your behavioral and technical skills.
 The interviews are one-on-one that lasts for about thirty minutes.
-The objective of the interview is to assess the character and technical knowledge of the candidate.
+The objective of the interview is to assess your character and technical knowledge.

-- Assessment Centre: Some candidates are required to use the Apple Assessment Centre while completing their exercises.
+- Assessment Center: Some candidates are required to use the Apple Assessment Center while completing their exercises.
 This offers them the opportunity to network with existing employees and learn more about the company's values.
-The candidates can be asked to perform roleplay exercises and be prepared to answer questions like, "Why do you want to work at Apple?" or "How do you overcome disagreements with teammates?"
+The candidates can be asked to perform role play exercises and be prepared to answer questions like, "Why do you want to work at Apple?" or "How do you overcome disagreements with teammates?"

-- Group exercises: These exercises are designed to test the candidate's ability to work in a team.
-The candidates are assessed on their ability to solve critical problems and persuade others to pay heed to their ideas.
+- Group exercises: These exercises are designed to test your ability to work in a team.
+You’ll be assessed on your ability to solve critical problems and persuade others to pay heed to your ideas.

-- Written test: In this round of the apple interview process for software engineers, the candidate is provided a case study, and they have to come up with a written response for the prompt given to them.
+- Written test: In this round of the Apple interview process for software engineers, you’ll be given a case study.
+You have to come up with a written response for the prompt given.

-- Apple onsite interviews: This round focuses on testing the technical knowledge of a candidate.
+- Apple on-site interviews: This round focuses on testing your technical knowledge.
 The interview typically lasts for about six hours with back-to-back interviews.
-The unique model that is followed for onsite interviews at Apple involves a candidate interviewing with two people at a time.
-There are six to eight rounds in an onsite interview with various team leads that you will be working under.
-The technical interview focuses on testing the candidate's knowledge of coding, algorithm, data structure, and system design.
+Two people will interview you at a time — a unique model followed for on-site interviews at Apple.
+There are six to eight rounds in an on-site interview with various team leads.
+The technical interview focuses on testing your coding, algorithm, data structure, and system design knowledge.

-The interviews are team-based, and the candidate may have to interview with more than one team that they will be working with, directly or indirectly.
-Lunch is considered to be an extension of the interview, and multiple employees ask questions to the candidate during that time.
-The success rate of Apple onsite interviews is considered to be around 10%.
-The onsite interview can be tiring with more than 6 hours of interviews, but you have to remain focused as it is a test of your patience and perseverance as well.
+The success rate of Apple on-site interviews is considered to be around 10%.
+The on-site interview can be tiring with more than 6 hours of interviews, but you have to remain focused as it is a test of your patience and perseverance as well.